How Much Does Restaurant SEO Cost in 2026? ($300–$5,000/month real-world ranges)

 - •Atlas — builds a restaurant website that actually ranks (schema markup default)

-Independents and 1–10 location groups who want the work shipped, audit logs they can review, and per-employee pricing instead of opaque agency retainers.
+Independents and 1–10 location groups who want the work shipped, audit logs they can review, and one flat per-location price for the whole team instead of opaque agency retainers.

-The complete cost breakdown — what each line item is, real-world ranges, and what drives it.
+The complete cost breakdown — each line item, real-world ranges, and what drives it up or down.

 | Cost item | Range | What drives it |